The Kind

 the Lord who will judge all by His Word.
 We hold to the priesthood of the

-believer and feel that every man has a right to worship God according to
+believer and feel that every man has a right to worship God according to the

-man to follow his religious convictions, and we reserve the right to do likewise.
+to follow his religious convictions, and we reserve the right to do likewise.
 Our people

 are called by various names in different sections of the world.
 We in the